12 Jyotirlingas of India: Legends, Locations, and Significance

 12 Jyotirlingas - Twelve Jyotirlingas

 The 12 Jyotirlingas are the 12 Shiva lingams in the 12 temples of Lord Shiva in India.
 Hindus believe that these are all swayambhu (self-manifested) Shiva lingams.
-They also believe that the Jyotirlingas are most sacred of all Shiva lingams.
+They also believe that the Jyotirlingas are the most sacred of all Shiva lingams.

 What is a Jyotirlinga?